IbrahimIsaDemir/SemesterProjekt3/README.md

 # Semester Project 3.
-It is about brewery beer machine
+It is about a brewery beer machine